Present Simple

 Present Simple Auxiliary Verb: Do

-In order to make questions or make a sentence negative in the present simple tense, we need to use an auxiliary verb: Do.
-In the simple present, 'do' and 'does' are auxiliary verbs, but note that they can also be the main verb.
+In order to make questions or negative sentences in the present simple tense, we need to add an auxiliary do before the main verb.
+In the simple present, 'do' changes to 'does' when the subject is third-person singular.
+Keep in mind that "do" can also be the main verb.
 Take a look at this example:

 I don't want to do my homework.